arkadiko-dao/arkadiko/README.md

 In order to mint $DIKO, you need to over-collateralise Stacks ($STX) tokens into the Arkadiko Stacks Reserve.
 The collateralisation ratio will be defined by a risk parameter decided upon by the community.

 Collateralised Stacks tokens can be used to stack in the Proof-of-Transfer (PoX) mechanism and get rewards in bitcoin for locking up tokens for a certain time.
-This will only be possible from the moment `min_amount_ustx` amount of tokens are stacked (see https://stacks-node-api.blockstack.org/v2/pox) in the Arkadiko Stacks Reserve.
+This will only be possible from the moment `min_amount_ustx` amount of tokens are collateralised (see https://stacks-node-api.blockstack.org/v2/pox) in the Arkadiko Stacks Reserve.
 At the time of writing, the minimum amount of $STX to participate in stacking is 70,000 $STX tokens.
 This mechanism will incentivize $DIKO holders to keep and trade stablecoins, and at the same time earn Bitcoin on their stablecoins in a decentralised way (through the $STX collateral).

-All bitcoin earned will go into a bitcoin reserve, where a percentage is paid out to $ARE owners.
+All bitcoin earned will go into a bitcoin reserve, where a percentage is paid out to $ARE owners once the reserve goes over a certain threshold.
 This threshold is voted on by the community.

 ## Diko: Arkadiko Stablecoin